Starting a New Organization

 You have taken the first step to creating a student organization.
 Through your efforts, students on campus will have yet one more opportunity to become involved, grow and learn through their participation, and gain valuable skills necessary for entering into the work force after graduation.Thank you for taking this initiative!

 Creating a student organization is easy.
 However, if you need any assistance, feel free to contact Amy Sellers, Student Life Coordinator at 785-826-2971 or email her at firstname.lastname@example.org.

 The steps to starting a club are as follows:

 - Find other members who are willing to participate and / or be officers.

 - Find a faculty or staff member who will serve as your group’s advisor.

-- Submit your constitution and registration form to the Office of Student Life.
+- Submit your constitution to the Office of Student Life.